Tufin/oasdiff/README.md

   -fail-on-diff
     	fail with exit code 1 if a difference is found -fail-on-warns
-    	fail with exit code 1 if only WARN breaking changes found, the option used only with both -check-breaking and -fail-on-diff options
+    	fail with exit code 1 if only WARN breaking changes found, this option is relevant only with both -check-breaking and -fail-on-diff options
   -filter string
     	if provided, diff will include only paths that match this regular expression -filter-extension string